ngokeith/mke-demo/README.md

 # Setup Script for Two K8s Clusters on DC/OS ("2k8s")
 Revision 2-2-19

-This is a script for Enterprise DC/OS 1.12 that will setup two Kubernetes clusters with L4/L7 Ingress, a Prometheus/Grafana monitoring stack, and a Kafka monitoring demonstration
+This is a script for Enterprise DC/OS 1.12 that will setup two Kubernetes clusters with L4/L7 Ingress, Gitlab, Jenkins, a Prometheus/Grafana monitoring stack, and a Kafka monitoring demonstration

 This script has only been tested on OSX with DC/OS >1.12.0 Enterprise Edition

 In the order below, this script will: